 3. Calcium & Phosphorus

-Bone meal, we recommend 3P Naturals Steamed Lamb Bone Meal at 1 tbsp per lb of meat
+3P Naturals Steamed Lamb Bone Meal (we recommend 1–1.5 tsp per 200g of meat).

-How-To Find the BEST Calcium Supplements:
+Finding the Best Calcium Supplements: